 One of my favorite fall decorations is a scarecrow for my front porch.
 Now I know you can pick up really cute, inexpensive scarecrows at your craft shops.
 But nothing is more satisfying than using your creativity making a personal expression of your family, for almost no money, than making your own scarecrow!
-And it’s not only easy, its a fun thing to do with the kids as well.
+And it’s not only easy, it’s a fun thing to do with the kids as well.
+So let’s learn ow to make a scarecrow several different ways, get to making a harvest home your goal this fall!

 What you will need: